 The Red Sea shipping disruptions (from December 2023 through 2024-25) — caused by Houthi attacks on commercial vessels — forced ships to reroute around the Cape of Good Hope, adding 10-14 days to Asia-Europe shipping times and raising freight rates 200-300% at peak.
 This disrupted India's merchandise exports (especially textiles, gems & jewellery for European buyers) and raised import costs for energy commodities.

 The geopolitical realignment of global trade — US tariffs on China (Section 301), the EU's Carbon Border Adjustment Mechanism (CBAM, phased from 2026), and "friend-shoring" policies — presents India with both opportunities (as a trusted manufacturing partner for the West) and challenges (meeting higher environmental/labour standards embedded in new trade agreements).
-India's steel and aluminium producers are preparing for CBAM compliance from 2026.
+India's steel and aluminium producers are actively preparing for CBAM compliance from 2026.

 India's Semiconductor Mission — Building GVC Competitiveness in Chips